omz/Dash-Plugin-for-Xcode/README.md

 ## Automatic Platform Detection
 The plugin can use Xcode's current active scheme to determine which docset to search (iOS or OS X).
 Using this feature, ONLY the iOS or OS X docsets will be searched, so you might not want this if, for example, you also want to search the Cocos2D docset.

-To enable automatic platform detection, go to Edit > Dash Integration > Enable Dash Platform Detection in Xcode's menu (after you installed the plugin).
+To enable automatic platform detection, go to Edit > Dash Integration > Advanced > Enable Dash Platform Detection in Xcode's menu (after you installed the plugin).

 ## License